Skip to content

 Ich hätte gern…

-This is one of the safest and most natural restaurant phrases to memorize.
+This is one of the most useful restaurant phrases in German because you can use it again and again.

 EnglishGermanPronunciation